bareos/bareos/manuals/en/developers/mempool.md

 implemented routines between the C code and the malloc routines.
-The first is called “Pooled” memory, and is memory, which once allocated and then released, is not returned to the system memory pool, but rather retained in a Bacula memory pool.
+The first is called “Pooled” memory, and is memory, which once allocated and then released, is not returned to the system memory pool, but rather retained in a Bareos memory pool.
 The next request to acquire pooled memory will return any free memory block.
 In addition, each memory block has its current size associated with the block allowing for easy checking if the buffer is of sufficient size.
 This kind of memory would